tychos-ai/tychos-python/README.md

 ```

 ## Datasets available
-We currently support the full PubMed, US Patent, and ArXiv datasets and have plans to add additional sources in the coming weeks.
+We currently support a range of pre-print, research, and patent datasets and have plans to add additional sources in the coming weeks.
 If there's a particular dataset you'd like to incorporate into your LLM application, feel free to [reach out][twitter] or raise a GitHub issue.

 ### Vector datasets
 | Dataset | Name | Size | Syncs | Metadata Fields |